MicrosoftDocs/windows-dev-docs/windows-apps-src/layout/navigation-basics.md

 <link rel="stylesheet" href="https://az835927.vo.msecnd.net/sites/uwp/Resources/css/custom.css">

-For a typical app, navigation is the starting point of the user experience.
-Users navigate from page to page and within the page to get to the content and features they want.
+Navigation is the starting point of the user experience: users navigate from page to page and within the page to get to the content and features they want.
 Creating a good navigation system is essential to a good user experience.

-## Prinicples of good navigation design
+## Principles of good navigation design
 Research and experience have shown that these three principles form the foundation of good navigation design:

 * Be consistent: Meet user expectations.